 Now we will talk about another Layer 3 switch that is easily one of our favorites Cisco 3560 switch.
 The 3560 has been in the CCNP labs and Cisco CCIE labs for quite some time now.
 They have significantly come down in price and only run about $20 more than a 2960.
 So, in our opinion that makes these a no brainer.
 They do support one major feature set that the other switches do not which is PVLANs.
 It is touched on the CCNA exam, but only in a very limited capacity.
 The entry level kits that we carry come with all 2960 switches, but as you move towards the mid-level and advanced-level lab kits, we actually swap out one or more of the switches with a 3560 or even a 3750v2.
 This cost effectively builds an easy transition for your CCNA lab into a CCNP lab and also adds a true, fully dynamic option for you to explore!

 Cisco 3560 CCNA Lab Switch

 Wow, we covered a lot of ground in this article and it was a lot longer than we thought it would be.
 We did not actually cover how many switches should be used in your lab and how to have them compliment each other while saving you money.
 So we are going to break this into a two part series on what is the best CCNA lab switch.
-So please don’t forget to read part two of this series as the next part will get into a lot more detail on the features so you can build the best CCENT and CCNA lab possible!
+So please don’t forget to read part two of this series as the next part will get into a lot more detail on the features so you can build the best CCNA lab possible!